Canon 30D vs SX420

 Studio photographers will appreciate that the Canon 30D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 30D was replaced by the Canon 40D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 30D and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.